exponea/exponea-ios-sdk/Documentation/push-notifications.md

 If the user hasn't granted permission yet, this code will trigger an alert asking the user to allow push notifications.
 If the user previously granted permission, the `granted` property will be `true`, and the code will directly execute the closure and register the app for receiving notifications.

 By default, the SDK only tracks the push notification token if the app is authorized (unless the [push setup check](#configure-the-sdk) is enabled).
-Refer to [Silent Push Notifications](#silent-push-notifications) below to learn how to track the push token even when the app is not authorized.
+Refer to [Silent Push Notifications](#silent-push-notifications) below to learn how to track the push token even when the app isn't authorized.

 #### Checklist:
  - [ ] Engagement should now be able to send push notifications to your device.
-Refer to the [Creating a new notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) guide for instructions.
+For instructions, refer to the [Creating a new notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) guide.

 ## Customization